We’ll post the latest competitor updates and information here.

 The tag has your team number printed on it and is the only way we can tell who is still out on the course.
 All tags MUST be returned to the event centre by 17:00 on the Sunday before you leave the competition area: Missing tag = Missing team = Search party.

 The finish point will be shown on competitor’s maps.
-If you are in a team you must finish together, failure to do so will lead to disqualification.
+Pairs must finish together.
+Failure to finish as a team will lead to disqualification.
 After you have finished, please go immediately to download where you will be given your score printout, then make your way to the food area, show your printout and enjoy some well deserved hot food and drink!

 The prize ceremony will follow the hot meal and will be held in the marquee at approx. 14:00 on Sunday.